 Don’t be fooled by this fairly non-assuming suburban restaurant—they dish up some seriously good pho.
 So good in fact, that non-locals drive to Girrawheen specifically for a bowl of the hot tasty goodness.
 Definitely some of Perth's best pho.
 Pho reals.

-This place has been delivering delicious Vietnamese to the people of Perth for a long time, and they will not let you down with their hearty pho.
+This place has been delivering delicious Vietnamese to the people of Perth for a long time, and they will not let you down with their hearty soup.
+It's definitely some of the best pho in Perth.

 Fee Fi Pho Fum